akinwilson/heed/README.md

 - [x] use nn.crossEntropy with raw logits -> not needed
 - [x] Make sure to adjust the Exporting of the model to onnx to include the correct input signature
 - [x] Bench mark and stress test the TensorRT backend GPU (cuda) and CPU (MLAS)
-- [ ] Check back for when OpSet 17 is in stable torch, want to try to export feature extraction as part of model architecture. torch.ftt ops should be supported in opset 17.
+- [x] Check back for when OpSet 17 is in stable torch, want to try to export feature extraction as part of model architecture. torch.ftt ops should be supported in opset 17.
 - [x] Create a presentation as to why
 - [ ] From onnx to TFlite -> implement basic converted and test against chris butcher
-- [ ] factor out environment variables from docker container, place in file and load in at runtime docker run --env-args
+- [x] factor out environment variables from docker container, place in file and load in at runtime docker run --env-args
-- [ ] Add more models to model collection, try finding span prediction dataset.
+- [x] Add more models to model collection, try finding span prediction dataset.
+- [ ] Add model architecture for localisation task
+- [ ] Integrate feature extraction into model architecture using opset 17 and torch nightly via https://github.com/qiuqiangkong/torchlibrosa TRIED AND TESTED: WORKS FOR OPSET 17